pgpointcloud/pointcloud/README.md

 > Returns a patch containing *n* points.
 These points are selected from the *start*-th point with 1-based indexing.

-**PC_SetSchema(p pcpatch, pcid int4)** returns **pcpatch**
+**PC_SetPCId(p pcpatch, pcid int4, reinterpret boolean default false)** returns **pcpatch**

 > Sets the schema on a PcPatch, given a valid `pcid` schema number.
+>
+> If `reinterpret` is `false` (the default) then the function will not attempt to reinterpret the data, and it will fail if the "old" and "new" schemas do not have the same dimensions, in the same order, with the same interpretation, scale and offset values.
+>
-The internal values of the points may change for dimensions where the offset and/or scale are different between the "old" and the "new" schema, so that the corresponding double values are unchanged, up to the precision of the underlying representation.
+> If `reinterpret` is `true` then the values of the points may change for dimensions where the offset and/or scale are different between the "old" and the "new" schema.
 Also, 0 values will be used for dimensions that are in the new schema but not in the old schema.
-And the values of dimensions that are in the old schema but not in the new schema will be discarded.
+The values of dimensions that are in the old schema but not in the new schema will be discarded.
+Use the other version of `PC_SetPCId` if want to specify a default value other than 0.

+**PC_SetPCId(p pcpatch, pcid int4, defaultvalue float8)** returns **pcpatch**

+> Sets the schema on a PcPatch, given a valid `pcid` schema number.
+Point values are reinterpreted as appropriate, and `defaultvalue` is used for the values of dimensions that are in the new schema but not in the old schema.

 ### OGC "well-known binary" Functions